RyzenTinker/sidebar-heading-preview/README.md

 - Quickly preview top-level headings without opening the note
 - Clean tooltip design that appears after a short delay
-- Enhances heading appearance by adding bullet points for better visual structure.
+- Enhances heading appearance by adding bullet points for better visual structure
 - Saves time when navigating large vaults

 ### How it works